 I was in charge of the UX and Design of this project working closely with developers and stakeholders throughout the project.

 The public part of the website were visitors and clients can check latest fixtures, availability and requirements of vessels around the world.

 A few of the backend pages.

-The initial prototype built in illustrator and fed into the InVision prototyping tool.
+The initial prototype wireframes was created in illustrator and fed into the InVision prototyping tool.

 Presentation of data in the back-end.